googlecolab/colab-vscode/src/colab/client/README.md

 > Colab API is _not yet_ launched publicly, so an API key with access to the API
 > is currently required to view the OpenAPI schema.

-- `api-v1.json` currently holds the schema of [Operations API](https://github.com/googleapis/googleapis/blob/master/google/longrunning/operations.proto),
-  which is required to interact with `CreateRuntime` [long-running operations](https://google.aip.dev/151).
+- `api-v1.json` currently holds the schema of the [Operations API](https://github.com/googleapis/googleapis/blob/master/google/longrunning/operations.proto), which is required to interact with `CreateRuntime` [long-running operations](https://google.aip.dev/151).